Systems / lead response

 Missed-call text-back: how it works (and whether it's worth it)

-That's the whole answer.
-The rest of this is the detail behind it: exactly how it works step by step, the data on how many calls service businesses actually lose, the honest way to decide if it pays for your shop, and where it fits in the bigger picture of catching every lead.
-No hype — just whether this one piece earns its keep.
+That's the short answer.
+What follows is the reasoning underneath it: how the automation runs step by step, what the data says about the calls service businesses quietly lose, the honest way to figure out whether it pays for your shop, and where it sits in the larger job of catching every lead.
+No hype, just whether this one piece earns its keep.

-Strip away the jargon and it's one rule running in the background: if a call rings out unanswered, send a text.
-Not a marketing blast, not a campaign — a single, immediate reply to the person who just tried to reach you and couldn't.
+Missed-call text-back is one rule running in the background: if a call rings out unanswered, it sends that caller a text automatically.
+Not a campaign, not a marketing blast, just a single immediate reply to the person who tried to reach you and couldn't get through.

-The reason it works is human, not technical.
-When someone calls a service business, they're rarely loyal yet — you're one of three or four numbers they pulled off a search.
-They don't sit and wait for you to call back.
-They hang up and try the next one.
-A text that lands in their hand within seconds catches them in that gap, before they've moved on, and gives them an easy way to keep the conversation with you going.
+Why it works is human, not technical.
+When someone calls a service business, they're rarely loyal yet.
+You're one of three or four numbers they pulled off a search a minute ago.
+They don't sit and wait for a call back.
+They hang up and try the next one while the need is still fresh.
+A text that lands in their hand within seconds catches them in that exact gap, before they've moved on, and hands them an easy way to keep talking to you instead.

-There's nothing for the customer to download and no extra step on their end.
-To them it just looks like a business that's on the ball.
-The whole sequence runs whether you're thinking about it or not, which is the entire point.
+There's nothing for the customer to install and no extra hoop on their end.
+To them it simply reads as a business that has its act together.
+The whole sequence runs whether or not you're thinking about it, and that's the entire point of building it.

 26%